Spark pleads guilty to over-billing charges, faces fines of up to $1.2m

-Spark today pleaded guilty to two charges of breaching the Fair Trading Act, both related to over-billing.
+Spark today pleaded guilty to over-billing charges brought under the Fair Trading Act.

+The charges were brought by the Commerce Commission over two issues that affected more than 100,000 customers.

 Penalties will be set at a later hearing.
 Spark faces fines of up to $600,000 per charge, or $1.2 million in total.